-... or how to use heart surgeon tool to fix C64 !
+… or how to use a heart surgeon tool to fix C64!

-In the first part I've covered whitening process and cleaning in general.
-Second part was about minor PCB repairs, SwinSID and ROM changes.
+In the first part, I’ve covered the whitening process and cleaning in general.
+The second part was about minor PCB repairs, SwinSID, and ROM changes.

 Further case mods